ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/slots/index.md

 # Presenter Slots
 Presenters in GWTP have a concept of slots.
 Slots are basically placeholders where the child presenters are put and associated to their parent presenter.
-GWTP is using `setInSlot()` in it's hierarchy while revealing the presenters and a recursive strategy is used to call each lifecycle methods in the nested presenters hierarchy defined.
+GWTP is using `setInSlot()` in its hierarchy while revealing the presenters and a recursive strategy is used to call each lifecycle methods in the nested presenters hierarchy defined.

 ## Note on new slots
 Typed slots are new in 1.5.
-If you are using an older version, make sure to read the [slots section](TODO-LINK) of the migrating from 1.4 to 1.5 guide.
+If you are using an older version, make sure to read the [slots section]({{#gwtp.doc.url.migrating}}) of the migrating from 1.4 to 1.5 guide.

 ## Slot types